 Upload your avatar / profile picture to Blackboard.
 It will appear beside your discussion board posts, blog posts, wiki pages, and in other areas of Blackboard.

 The best way to use Blackboard is through a supported web browser.
 This gives you access to the full suite of tools and features within Blackboard.
 However, a mobile app is also available which provides a handy and easy way to check your courses from your mobile device.
-You’ll find that a subset of features are supported by the app, and you may find it useful for quickly checking course materials on your phone whilst enjoying the free wifi on uni-link buses.

 Make sure to install the MySouthampton app too!